Student Group Event Policy Based On the Spring 2021 University Guidelines

 in-person event Approval Guidelines:

-Due to safety concerns, the university is generally discouraging in-person events.
-Any event able to be conducted virtually will be asked to do so.
 For the spring semester, the following circumstances are considered unsafe practices and will not be allowed for event activity.

 - Events involving physical exertion